 To date, about 71 per cent of eligible seniors aged 60 and above, and close to 66 per cent of eligible persons aged 45 to 59 years old have received the Covid-19 vaccination or booked their vaccination appointments.

 Last month, Singapore took the step of tightening its restrictions on movements and activities from May 16 until June 13 due to the surge in community cases.
 Prime Minister Lee Hsien Loong made a national address on May 31 to highlight how Singapore has coped with the latest surge and acknowledged that the country “should be on track” to bringing its Covid-19 outbreak under control.

 Ever since the Government announced that the first batch of the Pfizer-BioNTech Covid-19 vaccine had arrived in the country, there were several measures put in place for the vaccination process to begin promptly and progressively.

 Undoubtedly, there are several questions on everyone’s minds.
 Will we still be able to receive the vaccine if we choose to “wait and see” the results?
-The answer is, no. As co-chair of the multi-ministerial task force tackling the pandemic Lawrence Wong announced at a media briefing to mark Singapore’s one-year battle with Covid-19 on January 21, the Covid-19 vaccine will not be reserved for those who reject it when their turn to get the jab arrives.
+The answer is, no. As Finance Minister Lawrence Wong previously announced at a media briefing to mark Singapore’s one-year battle with Covid-19 on January 21, the Covid-19 vaccine will not be reserved for those who reject it when their turn to get the jab arrives.